Planar Systems

 Planar Systems, Inc. is an American digital display manufacturing corporation with a facility in Hillsboro, Oregon.
 Founded in 1983 as a spin-off from Tektronix, it was the first U.S. manufacturer of electroluminescent (EL) digital displays.
-Planar currently makes a variety of other specialty displays, and is an independent subsidiary of Leyard Optoelectronic Co. since 2015.The headquarters, leadership team and employees still remain in Hillsboro,Oregon.
+Planar currently makes a variety of other specialty displays, and has been an independent subsidiary of Leyard Optoelectronic Co. since 2015.
+The headquarters, leadership team and employees still remain in Hillsboro, Oregon.

 History

 1980s

 Planar was founded on May 23, 1983 by Jim Hurd, Chris King, John Laney and others as a spin-off from the Solid State Research and Development Group of the Beaverton, Oregon, based Tektronix.
 In 1986, a division spun off from Planar to work on projection technology and formed InFocus.

 1990s

 In 1991, Planar purchased FinLux, a competitor in Espoo, Finland.
 This location now serves as the company's European headquarters.
 Planar's executives took the company public in 1993, listing the stock on the NASDAQ boards Planar acquired Tektronix's avionics display business, creating the short-lived Planar Advance in 1994.
 Standish Industries, a manufacturer of flat panel LCDs in Lake Mills, Wisconsin, was sold to Planar in 1997.
 This plant was closed in 2002 as worldwide LCD manufacturing shifted to East Asian countries.